 My wife loves Jerusalem in winter.
 According to her, it is gleaming with its true colors.
-Moreover, it is not too hot and since we both have our birthdays in January we decided to take a long weekend in Jerusalem by ourselves.
-Let’s the journey begin!
+Moreover, it is not too hot, and since we both have birthdays in January, we decided to take a long weekend in Jerusalem by ourselves.

-We took two nights (Thursday to Saturday) at Eldan hotel.
-Eldan hotel was selected for several reasons.
+We took two nights (Thursday to Saturday) at the Eldan hotel.
+We selected the Eldan hotel for several reasons.
 First of all, it has moderate prices.
-Secondly, it is close to the Old City and lastly, it has a private parking for guests.
+Secondly, it is close to the Old City and has private parking for guests.

-On Thursday morning we arrived at Jerusalem and made use of the hotel’s private parking.
+On Thursday morning, we arrived in Jerusalem and used the hotel’s private parking.
 After leaving the car, we walked towards our first attraction.